mikke89/RmlUiDoc/pages/rcss/flexboxes.md

 - Anonymous flex items will not be constructed from non-wrapped text.
 - No automatic minimum-sizing of flex items.
 Generally, RmlUi does not have the 'min-content' size concept.
 - Baseline alignment is only approximate.
-- Aspect ratio of elements are never used to determine size.
+- Aspect ratio of elements are never used to determine their size.
 - Stretched items are not [reformatted](https://drafts.csswg.org/css-flexbox/#algo-stretch).

 ##### Properties and values

-- Property `order`{:.prop} not supported.
+- Property `order`{:.prop} is not supported.
-- Property `gap`{:.prop} not currently supported for flexbox.
+- Property `gap`{:.prop} is not currently supported for flexbox.
-- Property value `flex-basis: content`{:.value} not supported.
+- Property value `flex-basis: content`{:.value} is not supported.
-- Property value `visibility: collapse`{:.value} not supported.
+- Property value `visibility: collapse`{:.value} is not supported.

 ### Performance

-Avoid content based sizing to prevent formatting the same flex items multiple times:
+To achieve the best performance, avoid content based sizing to prevent formatting the same flex items multiple times:

 - Use the `flex: <number ≥ 1> `{:.value} shorthand.
 - Set a definite height (length or percentage) on the flex items – or width in column layout.

-This is especially important when each flex items is complicated to format, such as when using flexbox for larger layout structures.
+This is increasingly important when the flex items are complicated to format, such as when using flexbox for larger layout structures.

 ### Orientation